 Residential treatment is an inpatient program where the patient lives in an addiction treatment center for 30 days or more.
 Patients typically receive 24-hour medical care and ongoing support from mental health professionals.

-Most residential treatment facilities offer various therapies, such as cognitive behavioral therapy (CBT), family therapy, group therapy, meditation, and more.
+Most residential treatment facilities offer various therapies, such as mental health services, cognitive behavioral therapy (CBT), family therapy, group therapy, meditation, and more.

 The benefits of residential treatment include: